 Call the Project Bread FoodSource Hotline at 800-645-8333 (TTY: 1-800-377-1292) for other food resources.
 The hotline is open Monday- Friday: 8am - 7pm and Saturday: 10am - 2pm.

-4. Am I going to get more SNAP benefits?
+4. Am I going to get more special SNAP benefits?

-In response to COVID-19, you will get additional emergency SNAP benefits in the beginning of April, May, June, July, August, September, October and November if you do not already get the maximum monthly amount.
+In response to COVID-19, you will get additional emergency SNAP benefits in the beginning of the month as a special payment if you do not already get the maximum monthly amount.
 In order to receive this additional benefit, you must have been actively receiving DTA benefits in the month prior.
 Example: to receive the May benefit, you must have been receiving benefits in April.